cvsnraju/DataStructures/README.md

 Whereas data structure is implementation dependent, as in the same example, it is about how the List implemented ie., using array or linked list.
 Ultimately, data structure is how we implement the data in an abstract data type.

-Next we will learn following the Data structures and implement their operations in python.
+Next we will learn following Data structures and implement their operations in python.

 | Data Structures      | Operations   |
 | :-------------: |:-------------:|